Your gateway to a wide range of online information resources

 You can contact the Library Helpdesk to discuss your specific requirements or if you have any accessibility suggestions.
-Phone the Library Helpdesk on +44 (0)1908 659 001, email us or chat to a member of OU library staff during our opening hours using our Webchat service.
+Phone the Library Helpdesk on +44 (0)1908 659 001, email us or chat to a member staff during our opening hours using our Webchat service.

 If you have a print disability you could try using SensusAccess, an automated conversion service to convert material into a more accessible format.
 You can convert material into different formats such as PDF to text, audio, Word or Braille.
 You can find more information about the service and access the conversion form at Convert a file with SensusAccess.

 Some online articles or ebooks which are part of the Library's subscription will include tables and figure descriptions which are not accessible.
 Library Services may be able to provide the material as a Word document, as long as it isn’t available commercially in an appropriate accessible format.
 To discuss your needs, please contact the Library Helpdesk

 We encourage students to do their own literature searching, however certain disabilities can make this process difficult or impossible.
 If you have difficulties searching the library databases see our supported literature searching service.